Is Minimally Invasive Spine Surgery Right For You? Talk To Our Minimally Invasive Surgeons Today.

 If necessary, the team orders diagnostic imaging studies like X-rays, MRIs, and CT scans to study the internal structures of your lower back in detail.
 In some cases, they use spine injections to help refine their diagnosis and pinpoint the location of your problem.

-The team at the University Pain Medicine Center offers a wide range of innovative treatments for back pain.
+The team at the University Pain and Spine Center offers a wide range of innovative treatments for back pain.
 Depending on your condition, your treatment plan might include:

-If you have lower back pain that interferes with your life, call the University Pain Medicine Center, or make an appointment online today, for expert diagnosis and state-of-the-art treatment.
+If you have lower back pain that interferes with your life, call the University Pain and Spine Center, or make an appointment online today, for expert diagnosis and state-of-the-art treatment.